jmkahko/DevOps_with_Docker/Part 1/Task_3.md

     Give me the password: exit
     Exiting now

-jannekahkonen@Janne-MBP DevOps_with_Docker % docker run -it devopsdockeruh/pull_exercise
+% docker run -it devopsdockeruh/pull_exercise
     Give me the password: basics
     You found the correct password.
 Secret message is:
     "This is the secret message"

-jannekahkonen@Janne-MBP DevOps_with_Docker %
+%